-Rabinowitz et al. (2015)14

-Grade Description

-1 Relative fat atrophy with grade 1 SSD (no SSD) 2 Fat atrophy with grade 2 SSD (early SSD - skin of the superior sulcus is involuted but remains at the superior orbital rim) 3 Relative fat atrophy with grade 3 SSD (severely sunken SSD - sulcus rests posterior to the orbital rim in the sagittal plane) Shimane University PAP, Tanito et al. (2021) ^{a,15} Grade Description 0 No PAPS (no cosmetic change by macroscopic or slit-lamp observation) 0

-Tonometric PAPS (difficulty performing GAT and/or reduced reliability of GAT-measured IOP due to PAPS-related DUES, hardening of eyelids, ptosis or enophthalmos)
+Rabinowitz et al. (2015) Grade Description 1 Relative fat atrophy with grade 1 superior sulcus deformity (SSD) (i.e., no SSD) 2 Fat atrophy with grade 2 SSD (early SSD - skin of the superior sulcus is involuted but remains at the superior orbital rim) 3 Relative fat atrophy with grade 3 SSD (severely sunken SSD - sulcus rests posterior to the orbital rim in the sagittal plane) SU-PAP, Tanito e t al. (2021) a,15 Grade Description 0 No PAPS (no cosmetic change by macroscopic or slit-lamp observation) 1 Superficial cosmetic PAPS (cosmetic changes including eyelid pigmentation and/or eyelash growth) 2 Deep cosmetic PAPS (cosmetic changes with at least one sign of PAPS including DUES, blepharochalasis involution, periorbital fat loss or enophthalmos) 3 Tonometric PAPS (difficulty performing Goldmann applanation tonometry [GAT] and/or reduced reliability of GAT- measured IOP due to PAPS-related DUES, hardening of eyelids, ptosis or enophthalmos)

-Abbreviations: DUÉS: deepening of upper eyelid sulcus; GAT: Goldmann applanation tonometry; IOP: intraocular pressure; PAP: prostaglandin-associated periorbitopathy; PAPS: prostaglandin-associated periorbitopathy syndrome; SSD: superior sulcus deformity.
-Though Rabinowitz et al. (2015) has been noted as a useful grading system for the quantification of PAPS in clinical trials, ophthalmologists may consider the grading approach to be too complex to use in real-world situations.15 Furthermore, this approach does not incorporate the tonometric implications of PAPS (i.e., difficulty in performing IOP measurements) as part of the grading system.^{14, 15}
+&lt;sup>aTanito et al. (2021) use the term "PAP" rather than PAPS.
+Abbreviations: DUES: deepening of upper eyelid sulcus; GAT: Goldmann applanation tonometry; IOP: intraocular pressure; PAP: prostaglandin-associated periorbitopathy; PAPS: prostaglandin-associated periorbitopathy syndrome; SSD: superior sulcus deformity; SU-PAP: Shimane University PAP.

+Though Rabinowitz et al. (2015) has been noted as a useful grading system for the quantification of PAPS in clinical trials, ophthalmologists may consider the grading approach to be too complex to use in real-world situations.
+Furthermore, this approach does not incorporate the tonometric implications of PAPS (i.e., difficulty in performing IOP measurements) as part of the grading system.

-In contrast, SU-PAP is a simpler grading system, which unites cosmetic and tonometric aspects of PAPS and appears to correlate with differences observed in the frequency and severity of PAPS by topical PGA used.15 As such, SU-PAP may facilitate clinician grading of PAPS in a real-world clinical situation.15 However, while unifying cosmetic and tonometric aspects of PAPS enhances the comprehensiveness of the SU-PAP system, ophthalmologists may consider it to be more practical to measure these implications of PAPS separately, with the option of then being able to combine both assessments for a unified score.
+In contrast, SU-PAP is a simpler grading system, which unites cosmetic and tonometric aspects of PAPS and appears to correlate with differences observed in the frequency and severity of PAPS by topical PGA used.
+Of the two systems, glaucoma specialists have noted the relevance of the Shimane University PAP (SU-PAP) grading system by Tanito et al. (2021) for patients in the APAC region.
+However, while unifying cosmetic and tonometric aspects of PAPS enhances the comprehensiveness of the SU-PAP system, ophthalmologists may consider it to be more practical to measure these implications of PAPS separately, with the option of then being able to combine both assessments for a unified score.